FusionAuth/fusionauth-example-react-sdk/README.md

 * Create an Application using the green button.

+1. Give it a name

 * On the OAuth tab:

-1. Give it a name
-2. Make sure the authorization code grant is enabled
+1. Make sure the authorization code grant is enabled
-3. Add the following to the authorized redirect URLs for your application: `http://localhost:3000` and `http://localhost` and localhost:9011 (??)
+2. Add the following to the authorized redirect URLs for your application: `http://localhost:3000` and `http://localhost:9000/app/token-exchange`
-4. Add the following to the authorized request origins URLs for your application: `http://localhost:9000` and `http://localhost` and localhost:9011 (??)
+3. Add the following to the authorized request origins URLs for your application: `http://localhost:9000`
-5. Add the following to the logout URL: `http://localhost:3000`
+4. Add the following to the logout URL: `http://localhost:3000`
-6. Click save.
+5. Click save.
-7. Edit the application again.
+6. Edit the application again.
-8. Record the client Id and secret, you'll use that below.
+7. Record the client Id and secret, you'll use that below.

 * On the registration tab, ensure self service registration is enabled.